Catullus’s model boat

 to this unruffled pool, where resting now

-I give myself to you, Twin Gods, at last.”
+I pledge myself to you, Twin Gods, at last.”

 Phaselus ille, quem videtis, hospites,